 |Rocio Rosales (United States)

 Biography: Rocio Rosales completed her Ph.D. in Sociology at the University of California-Los Angeles in 2012.
 She received her A.B. in Sociology (cum laude) with a certificate in Latin American Studies from Princeton University.
 Her research interests involve international migration, informal work, Latinos/as in the U.S. and urban ethnography.
-Her work will appear in a forthcoming issue of the Journal of Ethnic and Migration Studies and as a chapter in a forthcoming edited book published by the Russell Sage Foundation.
+She has recently accepted a position on the sociology faculty at UC Irvine, to begin Fall 2014.

 Pre – Doctoral Fellow

 September 2012 – June 2013

 Research Project: “Empathy and Immigration Policy Preferences: The Interactive Pathway for Permissive Change”

 Biography: Chris Haynes is a PhD candidate in political science from the University of California Riverside.
 His NSF-funded dissertation examines the effects of empathy in the context of immigration policy preferences.
 More broadly, his research includes a book manuscript on the framing effects on public opinion on immigration, working papers on Asian-American co-ethnic linked fate, the implications of ethnic media consumption on the political knowledge of Latinos, Asian-Americans, and African-Americans, and work with the second iteration of the National Asian American Survey.

 Research Project: Outsider political parties in comparative perspective: issue dimensions, electoral strategies and systemic impact